justinrgarrard/world-of-naevis.net/data/archetypes/cleric_winter.md

 # Cleric: Winter Witch

-_Winter is an ancient and august order, one that predates Navean wizardry.
+_Winter is an ancient and august order that predates Navean wizardry.
 Practitioners draw power by binding primal energies through esoteric rites.
-Though similar in some respects to arcane magic, the Winter tradition has no roots in academic practice, its devotees favoring moonlight rituals over tidy notebooks._
+Though similar in some respects to arcane magic, the Winter tradition has no roots in academic practice, its devotees preferring moonlit sacrifices over tidy notebooks._

 #### Winter Domain Spells